petk/php-build-system/README.md

 Currently the CMake minimum version is set to:

+* 3.19 (to be able to use CMakePresets.json for sharing build configurations)
 * 3.20 (to have CMAKE_C_BYTE_ORDER, otherwise manual check should be done)
 * 3.25